 That’s where I can help.
 I am a passionate teacher who recently had both my legs amputated.
 This gives me time to read the research and share my findings with teachers like you.

-If you want to make a larger difference to how well your students do, then learn about these 10 evidence-based teaching strategies.
+If you want to make a larger difference in how well your students do, then learn about these 10 evidence-based teaching strategies.
 Some of them may surprise you!

 Evidence-Based Teaching Strategy 1: A Clear Focus